EricR/phrase_search/README.md

 # Phrase Search

-A small text searcher that is optimized to work with bodies of text.
+A small text searcher that is optimized to work with larger bodies of text.
 It:

 * Takes a paragraph and breaks it up into sentences using punctuation.